secretstartups/handbook/business-technology/data-team/data-management/index.html.md

 * User Access is managed with Okta and [Access Requests are managed with GitLab](/handbook/business-technology/data-team/platform/#warehouse-access)
 * Each user is assigned one more (Roles based on their job function)[/handbook/business-technology/data-team/platform/#snowflake-permissions-paradigm] and this configuration is managed with [Permifrost](/handbook/business-technology/data-team/platform/permifrost/)
-* The Snowflake scheme interacts with the Sisense Data Access schema to ensure a user does not have a "back door" into data from either system
+* The Snowflake scheme interacts with the Sisense Data Access scheme to ensure a user does not have a "back door" into data from either system.

 Additional controls include: